BennerLukas/Moerser/README.md

 Grayscale | ![](./docs/gs_no_light.png)  |  ![](./docs/gs_light.png)
 Binary/BW| ![](./docs/bw_no_light.png)  |  ![](./docs/bw_light.png)

-While the average brightness changes in both types, the binary approach is more robust to changes in the background, e.g. shadows, objects moved into the frame etc. don't affect the average brightness in the BW frame whereas the grayscale frame is affected significantly.
+While the average brightness changes in both types, the binary approach is more robust to changes in the background.
+Shadows, objects moved into the frame etc. don't affect the average brightness in the BW frame whereas the grayscale frame is affected significantly.